ifs-ke/imanifinancialservices-guru/README.md

     # MongoDB Connection String (Required for Data Persistence)
     # Replace with your actual MongoDB connection string
     # Example: MONGODB_URI=mongodb+srv://<username>:<password>@<cluster-url>/<database-name>?retryWrites=true&w=majority
+    # Ensure this URI is correct and accessible from your development machine and deployment environment (e.g., Vercel).
+    # Common errors like "Failed to connect to MongoDB" often stem from an incorrect or missing URI here.
     MONGODB_URI=

     # Google Generative AI API Key (Optional - For AI features like Debt Analysis)